 To reduce your energy costs, you may need to repair or replace some of your ducts along with your HVAC system.
 Efficient ductless systems are available as well.
 In some areas, tax credits can make the most energy-efficient technology more affordable.

 Poor Indoor Air Quality

 Dirty ductwork, leaky ducts, or wear and tear can cause many HVAC systems to lose their ability to get rid of contaminants.
 Even if you change your system’s air filters often, you could notice increased dirt, biological growth, pollen, pet dander, and other pollutants.
 These substances could also cause an unpleasant musty or rotting smell in your home.

 Poor indoor air quality could lead to allergy symptoms, rashes, headaches, fatigue, eye irritation, sore throats, and many other health problems.
 It can even increase the dust on your floors and furniture, forcing you to spend more time dusting and vacuuming.
 A newer HVAC system with better airflow will be able to capture contaminants before they can impact your family’s comfort levels, waste energy, or lead to an inconvenient breakdown.

 Along with watching for signs that your home needs a new HVAC system, you should have your heater and air conditioner inspected by an expert at least once per year.
 That way, you can keep it working well for as long as possible.
 At Vernon Heating & Air Conditioning, we have more than 37 years of HVAC experience, and we have an A-plus rating from the Better Business Bureau.
 We can help you choose and install the best equipment for your home.
-For outstanding, friendly service from our knowledgeable technicians, call us today at 703-968-7700.
+For outstanding, friendly service from our knowledgeable technicians, call us today.